Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 A function can accept values as input, known as arguments or parameters.
 Note that within the function code, the parameters are not the names of actual variables in your enclosing program, but are "place holder" variables limited to the scope of the function.
 To split hairs, the "parameter" is the name of the formal parameter, "person" in the first example below, it's a static term in the code source text.
 The "argument" is the value that gets passed in, a dynamic run-time thing, "name" in the code below, if talking about it from the callers perspective, or maybe again "person" if talking from the functions perspective.

 When a function is run, the values passed in are temporarily assigned to the parameters defined in the function, until the function completes its execution and returns to the caller.
 After return, normally all data inside the function just "evaporates", its job is done.
+(Technically, the "stack frame" with all the function's data is popped off the stack).

 ```javascript
 function sayHello(person) {